BEFORE YOU FINISH YOUR APPOINTMENT, WE NEED TO COVER A FEW IMPORTANT THINGS.

 Be careful to handle the screen properly.
 The following situations often cause damage to the screen and should be avoided at all times:

-Closing the lid with a pencil/pen on the keyboard.
+Closing the lid with a pencil/pen, any document with a staple, etc. on the keyboard.

 Lifting the Computer by the screen.